citation-file-format/citation-file-format/schema-guide.md

 - type: string
 - required: true

-- description: The Citation File Format schema version that the `CITATION.cff` file adheres to for providing the citation metadata.
+The Citation File Format schema version that the `CITATION.cff` file adheres to for providing the citation metadata.

 Usage example: